 Thank you to our sponsors, our host, and most importantly everyone who participated in and attended our April event.
 We hope you walked away with actionable steps for bringing greater diversity and inclusion to your organization.
 If you weren't able to make it, don't worry, you can check out the full recap here and pictures from the evening below!

 How men can push diversity and be better allies

 Ageism, and its effect on women in the workplace

 Changing the Conversation is an event series co-founded by Cynnie King, Rachel Fagnant-Fassler and Maria Simon, and sponsored by CFW Careers in collaboration with our team of committed volunteers and advocates.

 Having been committed to advancing women in business since our founding 43 years ago, we find it all the more critically important today to take on continued inequality in pay and representation in the workforce.
-Changing the Conversation 2017 will be devoted to Advancing Women in Business through programming that moves from identifying the issues, which have been so well documented, to What can we do about it? both in terms of our own careers and corporate and government policy-making.
+Changing the Conversation is devoted to Advancing Women in Business through programming that moves from identifying the issues, which have been so well documented, to What can we do about it? both in terms of our own careers and corporate and government policy-making.
 Our belief is that by advancing women toward corporate leadership, we can help all women across the socioeconomic spectrum.

 The mission of Changing the Conversation is to positively impact gender equality within the business sector, seeking equal representation of women in the workforce and in leadership.

 This Mission Is Fueled By

 - An interactive event series connecting women executives to peers to create a network committed to advancing female leadership

 - Advocacy in the private and public sectors for policies that support the prominence and permanence of women in the workforce